 With a little bit of programming, you can plot this out and see sound waves, SIN waves even if you look at a file with perfect tone.

 RIFF includes additional chunk definitions and if a parser encounters a chunk type it does not understand, it should skip it and continue at the next chunk identified by the chunk length.
-Some wav file editors include provisions for including copyright text for example.
+Some wav file editors include provisions for adding copyright text chunks for example and these would be skipped by parsers during audio playback.
 Looking at the TADA.wav shipped with Windows, this is not present.

 Originally posted Oct 27 2017